delivering-telemental-health-across-state-lines

 For example, the Ohio Counselor, Social Worker and Marriage and Family Therapy Board does not permit these professionals to hospitalize patients.

-The Tennessee board for Licensed Professional Counselors, Licensed Marital and Family Therapists and Licensed Clinical Pastoral Therapists requires a special license, LPC-MHSP, to diagnose mental illness.
+The Tennessee Board for Licensed Professional Counselors, Licensed Marital and Family Therapists and Licensed Clinical Pastoral Therapists requires a special license, LPC-MHSP, to diagnose mental illness.
 TN LPCs cannot legally diagnose.

 In Georgia all can diagnose and hospitalize.